 4. A Facebook Page Owner boosts a post to get the post to reach its followers and an audience beyond their follower base.

 5. A Facebook Page Owner goes to Facebook Ads Manager and creates an ad.
 Ads created through the Ads Manager perform better than a boosted post because the targeting capabilities are way higher.

 Now that we know all about Facebook Page Posts, let’s focus on points 4 and 5 since the objective of this blog post is to help you create low-cost and high-converting Facebook Ads to sell more t-shirts.

-So Why Are Facebook Ads Suddenly a Thing?
+So Why Are Facebook Ads Good For Selling T-shirts?

 Facebook Ads work because people spend on average 20 minutes per Facebook visit and what they do is they scroll through their News Feed, stop to watch, like, or comment, and continue scrolling, sometimes endlessly.
 Here, in the News Feed, is exactly where Facebook has strategically decided to show ads, making ads practically unmissable.

 Ad content may or may not go paired with social actions that your friends have taken, like liking a page.

 It makes sense then to think that when an ad has this extra information on it, the chances of actually doing what the ad wants you to do increases, since people you know have already engaged with the page.
 As an example, in this Corona’s sponsored ad, I can see that 50 of my friends like Corona’s Page already so this kind of pushes me to think that Corona might be giving away interesting stuff and I should go and like this page.

 “Well Mister, Then Why Are Users Not Engaging With My T-shirt Facebook Ads?
 What’s Going On?”